Constructing Rational Homology 3-Spheres That Bound Rational Homology 4-Balls: Growing Complementary Legs on Lisca's Graphs

-Now that we have defined the GOCL and IGOCL moves, the remainder of this section will be dedicated to their applications to Lisca's basic graphs $(-2,-2,-2)$, $(-2,-2,-3,-4)$, $(-3,-2,-2,-3)$ and $(-3,-2,-3,-3,-3)$.
+Now that we have defined the GOCL and IGOCL moves, we want to apply them to Lisca's basic graphs, which are $(-2,-2,-2)$, $(-2,-2,-3,-4)$, $(-3,-2,-2,-3)$, and $(-3,-2,-3,-3,-3)$.
 We will show for each Lisca graph one by one that the results obtained from repeatedly applying the aforementioned operations always bound rational homology balls.
+Recall that this can be done for all families using The Simple Method of Proposition \ref{prop:Xhas10n1n2handles}.
+This subsection explains The Complicated Method to do that, which has the bonus of showing the $\chi$-sliceness of some links including many Montesinos links not treated by Lecuona in \cite{lecuonamontesinos}.

+A link in $S^3=\R^3 \cup \{\infty \}$ is called \textbf{strongly invertible} if it is ambient isotopic to one which both is equivariant with respect to the $180^{\circ}$ rotation around the $x$-axis and fulfils the property that each component intersects the $x$-axis in exactly two points \cite{montesinoscoverings}.
+Now, recall Notation \ref{notation:plumbinggraph}.
+If $\Gamma$ is a tree, then the link $L_\Gamma$ is strongly invertible.
+Let $D$ be some Kirby diagram of $X_\Gamma$ such that $L_\Gamma$ is in the equivariant position.
+For example, Figure \ref{fig:2234involution} shows a possible diagram $D$ for the plumbing graph in Figure \ref{fig:liscagraph2234extended1}.

-We introduce the following notation.
-Given a weighted graph $\Gamma$, we let $X_{\Gamma}$ be the 4-dimensional plumbing associated to it and $Y_\Gamma$ be its boundary or, in other words, the associated 3-dimensional plumbing.
-If $\Gamma$ is a tree, then the attaching link is strongly invertible \cite{montesinoscoverings}, that is can always be drawn in a way equivariant with respect to the $180^{\circ}$ rotation around the $x$-axis in such a way that every knot intersects the $x$-axis in exactly two points.
-(For example, see Figure \ref{fig:2234involution}.)
-Let $\pi: X_\Gamma \to X_\Gamma$ be the involution given by extending this $180^\circ$ rotation around the $x$-axis and let $p: X_\Gamma \to X_\Gamma/ \pi$ be the quotient map when we identify $x \sim \pi(x)$.
-By \cite[Theorem 3]{montesinoscoverings}, $X_\Gamma/ \pi=B^4$ and $p$ is a double covering, branched over a surface $S_\Gamma \subset B^4$.
-The surface $S_\Gamma$ can be drawn by attaching bands to a disc according to the bottom half of the rotation-equivariant drawing, adding as many half-twists as the weight of the corresponding unknot \cite{montesinoscoverings}.
+Let $\pi_D: X_\Gamma \to X_\Gamma$ be the involution given by extending this $180^\circ$ rotation around the $x$-axis and let $p_D: X_\Gamma \to X_\Gamma/ \pi_D$ be the quotient map when we identify $x \sim \pi_D(x)$.
+By \cite[Theorem 3]{montesinoscoverings}, $X_\Gamma/ \pi_D +\cong B^4$ and $p$ is a double covering, branched over a surface $S_D \subset B^4$.
+The surface $S_D$ can be drawn by attaching bands to a disc according to the bottom half of the rotation-equivariant drawing, adding as many half-twists as the weight of the corresponding unknot \cite{montesinoscoverings}.
 (See Figure \ref{fig:2234arborescent}.)
-By $K_\Gamma$ we denote the link $K_\Gamma=S_\Gamma\cap S^3$.